Mexico took me by surprise ins many ways.

 One of the best things about Mexico is that is has something for everyone.
 Whatever your interests and whatever type of holiday you prefer, you can be sure to find it in Mexico.

-Our trip started with a week in Mexico City - city that should be on everyone's list.
+Our trip started with a week in Mexico City - a city that should be on everyone's list.
 There's a LOT to see and you could easily spend weeks exploring the city, but some of the best things to do are just outside of the city itself.
 I rounded up six of the best things to in Mexico City - including a night at the lucha libre masked wrestling, a giant snake house you can sleep inside and a traditional local drink that few tourists taste - in this video:

 If you prefer a beach holiday, the usual Mexican tourist destinations like Cancun and Playa del Carmen aren't your only options.
 For somewhere a little less busy, head to the Oaxacan seaside town of Puerto Escondido.
 Puerto Escondido is a popular spot with surfers and digital nomads, and has plenty of luxury resorts for very affordable prices.